Sara-Tucker/c-sharp-notes/aspnet-mvc/basics-temp.md

 MVC is an architectural pattern for implementing user interfaces.
 MVC allows for: Separation of concerns and More maintainable applications.

-Model:
-Application data and behaviour in terms of its problem domain, and independent of the UI.

-Domain Model of the movie app (classes):
-- Movie
-- Customer
-- Rental
-- Transaction

-These classes have properties and methods which represent the application state and rules.
-They are not tied to the user interface, meaning they could be used the same for a desktop or mobile app.

 ViewModel:
 A Model specifically built for a View.
 It contains the data for that View.